jules2689/trudeau/trudeau/2020-04-17/post_news.md

 **Rosemary**:
-That is our daily briefing here on  If you want to continue watching go to  Ca or continue watching US on CBC news network.
+That is our daily briefing here on  If you want to continue watching go to  Ca or continue watching us on CBC news network.
 We will be back here most  I'm rosemary  Thank you for watching.(♪♪♪)